karlprink/Fujitsu_Karl_Prink/README.md

 * **High Test Coverage:** Comprehensive unit and WebMvc tests using JUnit 5 and modern Mockito practices (`@MockitoBean`).
 * **Historical Weather Data Support:** Delivery fees can be calculated for past dates using the timestamp parameter.
 * **Dynamic Fee Management (CRUD):** Base fees are not hardcoded.
 They are stored in an H2 database and can be managed dynamically via a dedicated REST API without restarting the application.
+* **Interactive API Docs (Swagger):** Built-in Swagger UI for testing and exploring endpoints directly from the browser.

 ## Tech Stack